Joseph V. Brady: Involvement in the Space Program

 Due to Brady's experience working with primates, Wernher von Braun of the U.S. Army Ballistics Agency solicited the help of Brady in training primates to provide data for the first live organism sub-orbital spaceflights initiated by the U.S. Brady and his collaborators, mainly Murray Sidman, who developed the avoidance procedure which would eventually take his name, trained rhesus monkeys to press a lever at specific time intervals to avoid an electric shock.
 If the lever was pressed within the time interval, no shock was received.
 In 1959, Able and Baker, two of the trained monkeys, were able to endure a 10,000 mile per hour suborbital flight in the nose cone of a Saturn rocket while successfully completing the pre-launch avoidance tasks and were safely recovered.

 Brady also took part in the National Aeronautics and Space Administration (NASA) animal pretest flights for Project Mercury.
-Brady and other behavioral analysts from Walter Reed and the University of Maryland trained a number of chimpanzees to complete simple timed tasks in response to stimuli such as flashing lights and sounds.
+Brady and other behavioral analysts from Walter Reed, including Bernard Migler (who later invented Seroquel), and the University of Maryland trained a number of chimpanzees to complete simple timed tasks in response to stimuli such as flashing lights and sounds.
 Successful completion of the task resulted in reward with a banana pellet, while failure resulted in electric shock.
-Ham, one of the trained chimps, successfully completed a sub-orbital flight in 1961, with his in-flight task performance similar to his previous performance on earth, providing evidence that simple tasks could be performed during space-flight.
-That year, Enos, another trained chimp, successfully completed a flight into earth's orbit and was successfully recovered, though the behavioral analysis test malfunctioned during the flight.
+Ham, one of the trained chimpanzees, successfully completed a sub-orbital flight in 1961, with his in-flight task performance similar to his previous performance on Earth, providing evidence that simple tasks could be performed during space-flight.
+That year, Enos, another trained chimpanzee, successfully completed a flight into Earth's orbit and was successfully recovered, though the behavioral analysis test malfunctioned during the flight.

 In addition to his work with primates, Brady and his research team established a continuously programmed human residential laboratory at the University of Maryland and later the Programmed Environmental Research Center at Johns Hopkins, that simulated conditions of prolonged human habitation in confined spaces, similar to those that would exist in prolonged space travel.